 Buying Antique Porcelain

-Watch out when buying Chinese antique porcelain!
+Watch out when buying antique porcelain!

 Beware of provenance information when buying antique porcelain!

-This much beloved practice of mentioning provenance in antique dealer circles is of little real value, except in rare cases.
+The much beloved practice of mentioning provenance in antique dealer circles is of little real value, except in rare cases.

-Provenance gives a false sense of security when buying antique porcelain or antiques in general.
-Even in estate sales when items may come from high-class antiques collections you cannot be sure that all Chinese porcelain is authentic.
+Even at estate sales when items may come from highly regarded antiques collections you cannot be sure that all Chinese porcelain is authentic.

 Red decoration typical for the